Ginabest/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Function that swaps the values of two integers
+Function that returns the length of a string